SybelBlue/slides/main-slides.md

 +++

 We generate three strategies using <br> a spectrum of "context-aware" tactics.
-- Fromont $\rightarrow$ Us
-- Semantic/Syntactic Spectrum

-*and we study them...*

-+++

-We find a fine distinction between the strategies
+We find a fine distinction between the strategies <br>
+"obfuscation," not difficulty/efficacy.

-*after following the guide, <br> "bad fading" is about inconsistency*
+*advice: after following the guide, <br> "good fading" is about consistency*

 *added bonus: this gives us easy autogen*